Medusas71/Sailing-In-Space/README.md

 Each page features:
 * A fixed header that contains:
   * a logo featured on the left hand side that when clicked takes you to the Home Page
-  * a responsive navigation bar that includes 3 links - The Music, The Band and Contact Us
+  * a responsive navigation bar that includes 5 links - The Music, Gigs, The Band, Merchandise and Contact Us
 * A fixed footer that contains:
   * an About and Contact Us link on the bottom left hand side
   * copywright information placed in the middle